 The Road Ahead

-The field of quantum computing is still in its early stages, and the specific impact on chip design remains to be fully realized.
-However, the potential for disruptive change is undeniable.
+The field of quantum computing is maturing, and the lines between classical and quantum chips are starting to blur.
+By 2026, organizations have moved from “curiosity to capability,” building hybrid workflows where quantum processors handle high-dimensional EDA parameters while high-performance classical clusters manage routine logic verification.
 Collaboration between physicists, computer scientists, and chip designers will be key to overcoming the technical hurdles and unlocking the full potential of quantum computing for chip design.

 The Evolution of Chip Design